The Ceylon team

 David is a Java programmer since year 2000 (after some years of C, C++, VB), and is currently involved in several OpenSource projects on behalf of SERLI, a french software development company strongly involved in the OpenSource community.

-Ceylon work meets some of his technical interests among which we can find software architecture, language analysis and transformation, distributed systems.
+Ceylon work meets some of his technical interests among which we can find software architecture, language analysis and transformation, and distributed systems.

 Emmanuel Bernard is data platform architect at JBoss by Red Hat, is heavily involved in the JCP and leads several community projects of the Hibernate team.